slviajero/tinybasic/MANUAL.md

 Systems compiled with the POSIX hardware driver use the features of the OS for most I/O operations.
 They differ from Arduino's and other MCU in some aspects.

-Ususally BASIC is started from the command line on these systems.
+Usually BASIC is started from the command line on these systems.
 The BASIC interpreter can be started with a file argument.
 In this case the interpreter starts and runs the file and terminates after the program has ended.

 ./basic file.bas